ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

   that take a number of data simulations to run and return that number of mock data simulations alongside the values of any parameters that were used in the simulations.
-Submodules of this module define functions to generate specific simulators for models with noise and models with a 21-cm global signal and noise.
+Submodules of this module define functions to generate specific simulators for models with noise only and models with a noisy 21-cm global signal.

-These three modules are then used in the three scripts:
+These three modules are then used in the three analysis scripts:

 - verification_with_polychord.py: This script generates a range of mock data sets, and then evaluates the Bayes ratio between the noise only model and the noise + global signal model using